codingMustache/codingMustache/README.md

 ## Daily Trivia

-This mobile OS held the largest market share in 2012.
+In CSS, which of these values CANNOT be used with the &quot;position&quot; property?
- 1. iOS
+ 1. static
- 2. Symbian
+ 2. absolute
- 3. BlackBerry
+ 3. relative
- 4. Android
+ 4. center

 <details>
   <summary>Answer</summary>
-  iOS
+  center
 </details>